freenet/web/hugo-site/content/faq/index.md

 Freenet was started by Ian Clarke in 1999 and grew out of his undergraduate [paper](/pdf/DDISRS.pdf) "A Distributed Decentralized Information Storage and Retrieval System."

-To further the goals of the project, Ian Clarke and Steven Starr co-founded The Freenet 501c3 non-profit in 2001.
+To further the goals of the project, Ian Clarke and Steven Starr co-founded The Freenet Project, a 501c3 non-profit in 2001.

-In 2024, the Freenet non-profit board of directors consists of Ian Clarke, Steven Starr, and Michael Grube, with Ian serving as President and Steven as Chief Strategy Officer.
-Along with Ian, the development team consists of Nacho Duart and Hector Alberto Santos Rodriguez.
+In 2024, The Freenet Project non-profit board of directors consists of Ian Clarke, Steven Starr, and Michael Grube.
+Ian and Steven are actively involved in the day-to-day operations of the project.

 # What is the status of Freenet? {#what-is-the-status-of-freenet}